PamPayne/austria/austria-legal-text-en.md

 ## Law

-**Federal Act Amending the Gambling Act and the Telecommunications Act 2021** Article

-## 1 Amendment to the Gambling Act
+## Article 1 Amendment to the Gambling Act

 The Federal Act on Gambling (**Gambling Act – GSpG**), Federal Law Gazette No. 620/1989, as last amended by the Freedom of Information Adaptation Act, Federal Law Gazette I No. 50/2025, is amended as follows: